nymeria-io/nymeria.rb/README.md

 1. "professional-email"
 1. "personal-email"

-You can specify multiple requirements by using a command between each requirement.
+You can specify multiple requirements by using a comma between each requirement.
 For example you can require a phone and personal email with: "phone,personal-email" as the require parameter.